STAT540-UBC-2022/intro-assignment-eamutaigwe/README.md

 ### What I hope to learn in the course

 As RNA-Seq analysis is a major part of this course, I hope to learn how to analyze gene expression data and also carry out a differential gene expression analysis project.
 The statistical analysis aspect of the course is also very relevant to my project.
-And I hope to improve advance my knowledge of the R Language.
+And I hope to improve my knowledge of the R Language.

 ### Purpose of the repository